intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 Additionally, the current architecture in Plier does not have an explicit MLIR representation of arrays/tensors and so makes it very hard to re-use its tensor functionality without coming from python/numba.
 Currently conversions are even relying the Python runtime.
 A dialect for such numpy-like tensors and -operations can accept hints for targets (like devices, MPI etc) and enable its use in libraries independent of numba and Python.
 One example of such a use case is a distributed and JIT-compiler based numpy implementation.

 ## Proposal
+The main purpose of this proposal is to enable compute-follows-data for a large variety of platforms.
+We strive to enable it not only different kinds of shared memory systems (like CPUs, GPUs, FPGAs, ...) but also (potentially heterogenous) distributed memory systems.
+In its core, compute-follows-data means that operations on an tensor will happen where the tensor was allocated.

 We propose two new Dialects and one dialect extension:
 1. __PTensor__ dialect: providing a tensor type (ptensor) and operations on tensors
 2. __Dist__ dialect: dealing with the aspects of distributed data management, such as distributed memory allocation, GC and communication